mcdemarco/the-new-kitchen-cookbook/pie/nonDairyPumpkin.md

 I usually make shortening crusts, so I just used a [single crust](../pie/crust.md).
 (The original recipe did not specify a pie size, but neither does my single crust.
 My batch fit comfortably into a deepish 9" pie pan.)
 You can also use a store-bought pie crust.

 You can mix the filling ahead of time and refrigerate, if that helps.
+Pie crust is also time-consuming because of the chilling and blind baking.

 Makes: 1 pie.